chrismcginlay/eduduck/TESTING.md

 check that the models raise correct errors and log correct messages.
 Therefore you will see
 `ERROR [interaction.models:79] UC Checkrep failed` ..or similar during test runs.
-This is means that _checkrep is picking up the failing state correctly.
+This means that _checkrep is picking up the failing state correctly.
 Obviously, we don't want to see such errors during production or even dev runs.